d3i-website/d3i-website.github.io/_pages/prepare-a-study/symposium-2024.md

 *May 30-31st at the University of Amsterdam, The Netherlands*

-**Call for abstracts**
+#### Call for abstracts

 We invite researchers from various disciplines working on this topic to share their experiences.
 Participation is free of charge.

 Deadline to submit your abstract is Friday, January 26th 2024.
-More information on how to submit your abstract will follow soon here!
+Submit your abstract [here](https://forms.uu.nl/universiteitutrecht-fsw/abstract-data-donation)!

-**Location**
+#### Location

-The symposium takes place in room REC C.001, Roeterseilandcampus Building C. Look [here](https://www.uva.nl/en/shared-content/locaties/en/roeterseiland/rec-b-c-d-entrance-b-c.html) for more details on the location.
+The symposium takes place in room REC C0.01, Roeterseilandcampus Building C in the city center of Amsterdam.
+See [here](https://www.uva.nl/en/shared-content/locaties/en/roeterseiland/rec-b-c-d-entrance-b-c.html) for more details on the location.

-**Short course**
+#### Short course

 In the morning of the 30th of May, a course is organized where we teach the basics of how to prepare your own data donation study using the data donation software Port.

-**Registration**
+#### Registration

 More information on how to register for the symposium and/or short course will follow soon here!

-**Past editions:**
+#### Past editions:

 Below you can find the program of earlier data donation symposia: